-Banks in Azerbaijan are subject to several financial disclosure requirements set forth by FIMSA, the latter's regulations being applicable to banks since they are issuers of investment securities (stock).
-The FIMSA rules set forth minimum disclosure requirements for banks' annual reports, as well as establish a more frequent disclosure timeline for certain types of information.
+Banks in Azerbaijan are subject to several financial disclosure requirements set forth by the CBA, the latter's regulations being applicable to banks since they are issuers of investment securities (stock).
+The CBA rules set forth minimum disclosure requirements for banks' annual reports, as well as establish a more frequent disclosure timeline for certain types of information.

-In particular, a bank must provide the main users of information with the consolidated annual report of the bank that was prepared based on International Financial Reporting Standards and audited by the external auditor, along with its opinion, within no later than a five-month period after the end of the respective year.
+- 2. In particular, a bank must provide the main users of information with the consolidated annual report of the bank that was prepared based on International Financial Reporting Standards and audited by the external auditor, along with its opinion, within no later than a five-month period after the end of the respective year.
 The annual financial reports of the bank must be published in the mass media or on the official website of the bank.
 Additionally, information related to the bank's activities and the risks that it faces must be disclosed at least once a year, unless this information has materially changed, in which case such changes must be disclosed no less frequently than once every six months.
-Information about the composition and adequacy of the bank's capital must be disclosed at least once per quarter (no later than within the first month of the next quarter).
+Information about the composition and adequacy of the bank's capital must be disclosed at least once per guarter (no later than within the first month of the next guarter). - 3.
+Disclosure to the Centralized Credit Registry Pursuant to the law "On Banks" a Centralized Credit Registry (the CCR) has been established by the CBA.
+The CCR is charged with collecting the credit histories of borrowers and making them available to banks.
+Information on any loans to individuals and legal entities must be reported to the CCR.
+This information includes the amount of the loan, the purpose of the loan, the maturity date, any delays in the repayment of the loan or interest and the status of the loan.
+(The CBA has proposed to introduce certain temporary measures for borrowers aimed at the alleviation of the negative effects of the COVID-19 pandemic and the related volatility in international oil markets to the economy.
+These measures are said to include certain relief in terms of reporting loan information to the CCR.)